-A: The most common reasons for an employee not included on the plan is that the employee does not meet the eligibility requirements, has experienced a change in position, or has an incorrect timesheet org on their job record.
+A: The most common reasons for an employee not included on the plan is that the employee does not meet the eligibility requirements, has changed positions, or has an incorrect timesheet org on their job record.

 Q: What do I do if an employee does not have a performance rating?